By Wendy Askins, CFE, MBA

 The reconciliation process begins by ensuring that all serial numbered computerized daysheets and deposit slips are represented and that there are no “hidden” records of adjustments or payments.

-Many business owners assume that their Certified Public Accountant (CPA) is responsible for reconciling their revenue.
+Many business owners assume that their Certified Public Accountant (CPA) is responsible for month-end reconciliations of their revenue.
 In actuality, CPAs are responsible for ensuring that expenses are categorized correctly and generating business financial statements.
 CPAs do not reconcile income from the practice management software with records of revenue on third-party statements.
-A webinar with more reconciliation tips can be found on the Prosperident website and YouTube channel.
+A webinar with tips for month-end reconciliations tips can be found on the Prosperident website and YouTube channel.
 If you suspect embezzlement is occurring in your practice, please seek advice from individuals who specialize in financial crimes committed against orthodontic specialists.
 Prosperident is here to help!